W. Mertens: Work

-Only a handful works have been attributed to W. Mertens some of which are signed as W. Mertens.
+Only a handful works have been attributed to W. Mertens, some of which are signed as W. Mertens.
 None of the works are dated.
-Mertens was a specialist still life painter who is known for his fruit still lifes and pronkstillevens (i.e. sumptuous still lifes of luxurious objects).
+Mertens was a specialist still-life painter who is known for his fruit still lifes and pronkstillevens (i.e., sumptuous still lifes of luxurious objects).

-In terms of composition and choice of motifs his work shows a knowledge of the early 1650s works of Jan Davidszoon de Heem, a Dutch still life painter who was active in Antwerp from the mid-1630s.
-His works are sometimes attributed to other Antwerp painters who were influenced by de Heem such as Joris van Son, Jan Pauwel Gillemans the Elder and Thomas Mertens.
+In terms of composition and choice of motifs, his work shows a knowledge of the early-1650s works of Jan Davidszoon de Heem, a Dutch still-life painter who was active in Antwerp from the mid-1630s.
+His works are sometimes attributed to other Antwerp painters who were influenced by de Heem, including Joris van Son, Jan Pauwel Gillemans the Elder and Thomas Mertens.